 Any automation that’s available should be utilized when it is helpful for the campaign.
 One such area of automation that is becoming more common in marketing data is artificial intelligence (AI).

-Whether or not AI is available, the key first step in setting up an omnichannel marketing analysis is to establish key data sources of focus.
-Where are all the platforms that customers may be seeing your marketing messages or campaign collateral?
+Whether or not AI is available, the key first step in setting up omnichannel marketing analytics is to establish key data sources of focus.
+What are all of the media platforms that customers may be seeing your marketing messages or campaign collateral?
 This could include:

 Mobile Apps or Alerts